jeffinnes/obsidian-work-vault/My Team/Members/James/About James.md

 # Career track

-Annual eval date: Dec something
+Annual eval date: 5/5

-Next position: Dev 2
+Next position: n/a

 To Do:

-- [ ] Build a Next.js app (Probably promo/eval app)
-- [x] Re-read employee handbook
+-

 # Projects and Tasks